The Legacy of Frank Perry, Part 2: The Gillings Plastic Warrior Articles

 stranded for one reason or another (e.g. Egyptians from Ancient Egypt - with a few

-magical powers; a group of Athenians who had quarrelled with Xenophon and marched off
+magical powers: a group of Athenians who had quarreled with Xenophon and marched off

 the battle of Actium to avoid being decimated; etc. etc.).
 None of these Ancients